codingMustache/codingMustache/README.md

 ## Joke of the Day

-Coffee has a tough time at my house, every morning it gets mugged.
+What is a vampire's favorite fruit?
+A blood orange.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+What port does HTTP run on?
- 1. .gif
+ 1. 53
- 2. .jpeg
+ 2. 443
- 3. .svg
+ 3. 23
- 4. .png
+ 4. 80

 <details>
   <summary>Answer</summary>
-  .svg
+  80
 </details>